chodongsuk/QuickReturnGridView/README.md

 QuickReturnGridView
 ===================

-Take the advantage of [QuickReturnListView](https://github.com/LarsWerkman/QuickReturnListView) by LarsWerkman
+Innovated by [QuickReturnListView](https://github.com/LarsWerkman/QuickReturnListView) by LarsWerkman.

-An experiment for adding QuickReturn views for GridView
+I was trying to implement a GridView with header.